FunkyToc/Naturize-Extended/README.md

 # Naturize
 Naturize : Extended is a package for Minecraft.
-It upgrade the difficulty (mob regenerations, zombie speed...), add some gameplay mecanismes (ice block can break under your weight, quicksands...), constants (thisty, strength...), particules (some cool visual effects), ennemies to Minecraft Vanilla.
+It upgrade the difficulty (mob regenerations, zombie speed...), add some gameplay mecanismes (ice block can break under your weight, quicksands...), constants (walk speed, diseases, strength...), particules (some cool visual effects), ennemies and events to Minecraft Vanilla.

 # Requires
 - Minecraft 1.13+